bigboy32/MacOnVirtuablox-TheEasyWay/README.md

 Or just follow this link, to get the latest release https://github.com/bigboy32/MacOnVirtuablox-TheEasyWay/releases

 ### Credits
-Thanks to @Foxlet for fetch-macos.py and ESP.qcow2
+Thanks to Foxlet for ESP.qcow2

 ### How con i contribute?
 * Currently, i need a litle help with testing on linux.
 My virtualbox has a bug, it won't boot if i will inject the AMD Code